mpaluchowski/wordpress-theme-toastmasters.pl/README.md

 ### Organization Breadcrumb Navigation

-The organization breadcrumb menu displays a coma-separated list of links above the page title.
+The organization breadcrumb menu displays a comma-separated list of links above the page title.
 It expects custom links to websites of higher organizational structures, eg. Toastmasters International and District 95.

 1. Create a new menu, call it eg. "Organization Breadcrumb",
 2. Add a few custom links (not too many so that the links don't break into multiple lines),